 Spencer joined Watsi on October 6th, 2015.
-Four years ago, Spencer became the 1535th member to automatically support a new Watsi patient every month.
-Since then, 4,017 more people have become monthly donors!
-Spencer's most recent donation supported Modesta, a young girl from Tanzania, to fund knee surgery.
+Seven years ago, Spencer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Spencer's most recent donation supported Laurecia, a 19-year-old tailor from Tanzania, to fund leg surgery.